gwenshap/DBD-Oracle/README.hpux.txt

-I think one reason the recipe is getting simpler may be that the build hints, in the base perl build have gotten more right, as we have moved from perl 5.6.1 to the 5.8.4 (now the stable version).
-Its too bad they don't include the +z switch (at least for when the compiler is the softbench C compiler for the bundled C compiler.
+I think one reason the recipe is getting simpler may be that the build hints, in the base perl build have gotten more right, as we have moved from perl 5.6.1 to the 5.8.8 (now the stable version).

 Someday, if I ever find myself building on HP again I should probably update as many of these recipes (that I can test) by trying to remove more of the special case stuff I have in my build scripts now.
 Gram Ludlows's build for the default bundled C compiler shows that a lot of this may no longer be necessary.